neondatabase/website/content/docs/introduction/roadmap.md

 * **Improvements to Vercel integration**

-    To ensure that users of the integration that access Neon from Vercel's serverless environment do not run out of connections, we're changing the database connection settings added to a Vercel project to pooled connections by default.
+    Some upcoming improvements to the Vercel integration include a method for removing old preview deployment branches, as well as new Neon actions and better error messaging to let you do more right from the Vercel integration drawer.

 ### Account management